 Tailor To Your Taste

 - Try other vegetables like parsnips and mushrooms.
-Cubed butternut squash can also be added 20 minutes before the soup is finished.
+Cubed butternut squash and celeriac are also great additions.

-- Add swiss chard or kale at the end instead of baby spinach.
+- Add swiss chard or kale at the end instead of the baby spinach.

-- I chop the vegetables in the food processor to save time even with doing 2-3 batches.
+- I chop the vegetables in the food processor.
+This save time and effort even with processing 2-3 batches of veggies.
 You can of course dice the veggies by hand.

-- The soup keeps well in the fridge for 4-5 days.
+- The soup keeps well in the fridge for up to 5 days.
 It does thicken as the barley absorbs the broth, so just add some water or broth to thin it out to your desired consistency the next day.

 - 1 lb - 1 1/2 pounds chuck or chuck eye beef (well marbled if possible)